artefactual/atom-docs/user-manual/import-export/csv-import.rst

    At this time, not all fields in the :term:`authority record` can be updated.
    Primarily, these are fields that are found in other tables in the AtoM database than the primary authority record table.
-Examples of fields that **cannot** currently be updated this way include:

-   * Name (changing the authority record name in your CSV will cause the match to fail)
-   * Parallel form(s) of name
-   * Standardized form(s) of name according to other rules
-   * Other form(s) of name
-   * Any relationships to other authority records
-   * Language(s)
-   * Script(s)
+Please see the list of supported fields in the :ref:`section above <csv-actors-update-fields>` for more information.

    If you wish to update these fields, you might want to either make the changes manually, or consider the "delete and replace" method.
-However, please read the details :ref:`below <csv-repo-delete-replace>` on the limitations of Delete and replace as well before proceeding!
+However, please read the details :ref:`below <csv-actors-delete-replace>` on the limitations of Delete and replace as well before proceeding!

-   Note as well that any existing :term:`access point` data (for example, the Occupations access point on the authority record) cannot be modified or removed via this method - though new access points can be added via this "Match and update" approach.

 See :ref:`below <csv-actors-update-gui>` for step-by-step instructions on importing repository updates via the user interface.